duleorlovic/tips/index.md

 Rails
 ===

-    folders in app/assets/* are hidden when you are accessing files, for example: @domain/assets/file.txt@ should be here app/assets/javascript/file.txt or app/assets/img/file.txt (last one overrides prev).
+* folders in app/assets/* are hidden when you are accessing files, for example: @domain/assets/file.txt@ should be here app/assets/javascript/file.txt or app/assets/img/file.txt (last one overrides prev).

-    All files from assets are provided but not all are included in all layouts (default is app/views/layouts/application.html.erb) comments like // *= require_tree . does not exclude it
+* All files from assets are provided but not all are included in all layouts (default is app/views/layouts/application.html.erb)
+* comments like // *= require_tree . does not exclude it
+* rake stats #shows number of code lines, tests ...

 Ruby
 ===